caiks/WBOT02/README.md

 The multipliers of all four *models* remain constant at 1.80.
 This suggests that there remains more *alignments* still to be found even on the longest paths.

-The scanned actual-potential *likelihood* mode (4) growth rates tend to be similar to those of the non-scanned actual-potential *likelihood* mode (3) *models* with the exception of *model* 25 which has the highest growth rate so far of 1.221 as well as the lowest multiplier.
+The 'scanned actual-potential *likelihood*' mode (4) growth rates tend to be similar to those of the non-scanned 'actual-potential *likelihood*' mode (3) *models* with the exception of *model* 25 which has the highest growth rate so far of 1.221 as well as the lowest multiplier.
 These are the *slice* path length statistics -
 ```
 lengthsDist: {(1,6),(2,13),(3,23),(4,42),(5,105),(6,152),(7,285),(8,409),(9,626),(10,994),(11,1306),(12,1673),(13,1963),(14,1948),(15,2081),(16,1991),(17,1829),(18,1579),(19,1483),(20,1332),(21,1131),(22,938),(23,892),(24,782),(25,739),(26,607),(27,585),(28,572),(29,492),(30,428),(31,456),(32,375),(33,301),(34,288),(35,323),(36,260),(37,173),(38,144),(39,95),(40,64),(41,41),(42,60),(43,12),(44,6),(45,8),(46,3),(47,3),(48,7),(49,3),(50,3)}
 lengthsCount: 29631